paramsen/root.paramsen.com/README.md

 ## Run on server [production]
 Ansible enables us to provision (install necessary software on) our server, deploy and run the site without manual interaction.

-To get the site up & running on a new virtual server, just;
+To get the site up & running on a new virtual server, open a terminal and run;

-    ~> cd ./prod
-    ~> ansible-playbook init/setup.yml
+    ~> ansible-playbook prod/setup.yml
-    # Ansible provisions your server with the necessary software/configs which might take ~20 minutes
+    # Ansible provisions your server with the necessary software/configs and starts the Docker containers, takes ~10 minutes
-    ~> ansible-playbook deploy/deploy_fe.yml
-    ~> ansible-playbook deploy/deploy_containers.yml

 And we're up!
 Without Ansible this would take ~2 hours for this system, with more than 50 tasks to execute.
 Manually.
 Whew!
 _If you were to run this, you'd need to create your own ./prod/vars/private.yml files (without .template.) and use your own Ansible inventory for your server IPs!_